aadilmallick/my-notes-docusaurus/docs/AWS/AWS-SDK-CLI.md

 1. **AWS toolkit + upload lambda**: write the code for a lambda function and then manually upload it to the AWS console or use AWS toolkit to upload it.
 2. **infrastructure as code**: Using something like AWS CDK or serverless framework, you can write the code describing the behavior and architecture of the lambda, and then also write the actual source code of the lambda.

+There are three main types of lambda executions:

+- **synchronous execution**: The invoker of the lambda function waits for a response to come back from the lambda.
+	- **example**: HTTP lambda or API gateway lambda, where client invokes the lambda acting as an HTTP request-response cycle
+- **asynchronous execution**: The invoker of the lambda function fires and forgets, not caring about getting a response back.
+It only cares about getting back an acknowledgment that the event was correctly forward to the lambda
+	- **example**: lambda getting triggered on an S3 event, like an object being put into a bucket.
+- **stream/poll execution**: The lambda function subscribes to a service like SNS or SQS that some other service pushes to, and then consumes the stream of event data.
+	- **example**: DynamoDB stream trigger, SNS trigger, or SQS trigger.

+##### Lambda Code

 The basic code for a lambda has the following three rules:

 1. There must be an exported async handler function in the file, which takes in an `event` parameter and returns an object that structures a response.